Bimbo-Blessing/Capstone-Project-Sales-Analysis-/README.md

 ## Data Description
 The dataset include the following fields:

-Order ID: This is the identity number for each of the products.
+Order ID: This is the unique identifier for each of the products.

-Customer ID: This is the identity number for each of the customers.
+Customer ID: This is the unique identifier for each of the customers.

 Product: This shows the lists of the items sold; Shirt, Shoes, Hat,  Socks, Jacket and Gloves.